DataSF/datasf.github.io/academy/_posts/2019-10-16-excel-best-practices.md

 ## About this course

+Do you ever wonder how Excel can help you do more with your data?
+This class will teach you how to set up your information in a way that maximizes Excel's capabilities and make your data as accessible and useful as possible.

 This course is for basic Excel users - you should know how to move around a spreadsheet but don't need extensive knowledge.

-Do you ever wonder if Excel can help you do more with your data?
-This class will teach you how to set up your information in a way that maximizes Excel's capabilities and make your data as accessible and useful as possible.
-This is not an Excel skills class, but provides discussion and practice in how to use the program to greatest effect.
+This is not an Excel skills class (no formulas or pivot tables here), but provides discussion and practice in how to use the program to greatest effect.

 ## What you'll learn in this course